We're Here To Help!

 The Writing Center at North Central College offers thoughtful support for writing, reading, and critical thinking across all classes.
 We’re open afternoons and evenings throughout each term to work with you on any aspect of your writing, from grappling with assignments and jotting down ideas, to initial drafting and revising.

-We are not just for students who think they write poorly.
-Writing Center associates (successful student-writers sharing their expertise) also work with a wide range of students from across the College who are looking for a careful reader for their writing.
+Writing Center tutors (successful student-writers sharing their expertise) also work with a wide range of students from across the College who are looking for a careful reader for their writing.
 And we’re not just concerned with the paper you’re currently writing.
 In every session, our primary commitment is to help you become a better writer and thinker.
 What happens in the Writing Center is different for each student depending on what’s needed.

 - If you don’t have draft yet, we’ll spend time discussing the assignment and help you develop strategies to get to a draft.